lynnfaraday/aresmush.com/tutorials/config/game.md

 {% include pretty_image.html file='web-portal/game-info.png' %}

-This information includes:
+## Game Information

+These are the fields you can configure about your game.

 * Name - Your game's name.
 * Description - A short blurb about your game.
 * Website - URL for your game (optional; if not specified it will just use your web portal URL).
-* Category - Pick which category best describes your MUSH for the AresCentral games directory: Social, Historical, Sci-Fi, Fantasy, Modern, Supernatural, or Other.
+* Category - Pick which category best describes your MUSH for the AresCentral games directory: Social, Historical, Sci-Fi, Fantasy, Modern, Supernatural, Comic, or Other.
 * Public Game - Check the box if you want your game shown on AresCentral's game directory.
-* Status - Pick a status that best describes your game.
+* Status - Pick a status that best describes your game: Sandbox, In Development, Alpha, Beta, Open or Closed.

+{% tip %}
+You will not be able to link player handles on your game until you _either_ check the "Public Game" box _or_ run the `game/register` command to register your game manually.
+{% endtip %}